'Closed-shop politics': Greens, crossbenchers snubbed from powerful intelligence watchdog

 Parliament's powerful intelligence and security watchdog will feature membership solely from the major parties in a move crossbenchers are calling "closed-shop politics".

-The joint committee's membership was finalised on Tuesday evening with Labor MP Peter Khalil taking up the role of chair while former House speaker and Liberal MP Andrew Wallace being named deputy chair.
+The joint committee's membership was finalised on Tuesday evening, and announced by Prime Minister Anthony Albanese on Wednesday, naming Labor MP Peter Khalil as chair while former House speaker and Liberal MP Andrew Wallace takes on the role of deputy chair.

 Advertisement